 Not all WWE champions are created equal.
 For every Bret Hart, Steve Austin, and The Rock you will have a Miz, Kevin Nash, and Iron Sheik.
 A look back at the elite class of former champions reveals a class that may not all be so elite after all.

-The Miz – I said it in 2011 when he was running around with the WWE championship and I’ll say it a year later in 2012.
+The Miz – I said it in 2011 when he was running around with the WWE championship and I’ll say it again.
 The Miz was hands down the worst WWE champion in my opinion of all-time.
 His matches were average, his character was perceived as a mid-card wrestler at best, and as a draw he had no power on top.
 The one thing I’ll say positive about The Miz is that if I included the WWE world heavyweight title, he would have finished behind The Great Khali.

 Kevin Nash – For a guy that loves to criticize the current breed of WWE superstars and champions, Nash was arguably the worst of all-time.
 Nash is regarded by many wrestling historians as the worst drawing champion in WWE history.
 That says a lot doesn’t it?
 Fans were more interested in seeing The Miz defend his title than Nash!
 Nash did have the perception of a champion which is the only reason he finished two and not one.
 He was lucky enough to have some good-great matches with Bret Hart and Shawn Michaels, yet his matches were horrendous against anyone else.

 Vince McMahon – Yes the Chairman of the Board makes the top five of worst WWE champions.
 I bet some of you didn’t even know that Vinnie Mac is a former WWE champion.
 Vince defeated his son-in-law Triple H on an edition of SmackDown in a match thanks to interference from of all people, Stone Cold Steve Austin.
 To Vince’s credit he saw through the farce and vacated the title a few days later.